Marker Logo

 The Confederate Congress approved legislation authorized impressment of black laborers in March 1863 because slaveholders were reluctant to provide slaves for service.
 Still, labor shortages persisted.
 Maj.
 John R. Niernsee, S.C.
 Militia Chief Engineer, complained that he had to begin work at Congaree Creek with only 12 black workers and his request for 2,000 laborers was never met.

-Erected 2015 by S.C.
+Erected 2015 by South Carolina Department of Archives and History, sponsored by S.C.
 Civil War Sesquicentennial Advisory Board and S.C.
 African Americans Heritage Commission.
 (Marker Number 32 40.)

-Topics.
+Topics and series.
 This historical marker is listed in these topic lists: African AmericansWar, US Civil.
-A significant historical date for this entry is February 15, 1865.
+In addition, it is included in the South Carolina Historical Markers

 Paid Advertisement